 Another familiar cat sound is a caterwaul.
-The caterwaul has a hollow tone to it.
+The caterwaul has a hollow and almost haunting tone to it.
 This is a way for unspayed female cats to communicate that they’re ready to mate with another cat.

-While the unspayed female cat is outdoors and mating with a male cat, she’ll let off a scream, usually caused by pain.
+When an unspayed female cat is outdoors and mating with a male cat, she’ll often let off a scream.

 A snarl indicates fear or that another animal has become a territorial threat.
-Snarling at a high pitch begins as a yowl.
-A cat uses this type of snarl to defend its territory. or communicate with another animal that they’re feeling threatened.
+Cats use this fierce-sounding vocalization to defend their territory.

 If your cat is snarling, assess the situation.
 Are they in danger from another animal?
-Another cat?
-If they are, remove them from the situation.
-This sound is characteristic of feral cat behavior.
+Or struggling to adapt to a new cat or kitten you adopted?
+If they are, separate them and remove your cat from the situation.

 Cat body language